NoTwo-2/5300-DB-Project-1/README.md

 - The corresponding functions in `normalizer.py` are sequentially called and the normalized tables are returned.
 - The normalized tables are outputted.

+## User Instructions

+- Spaces in the CSV file deliniate a multivalue attribute, avoid using spaces unless you want to represent multiple values in one attribute
+- Make sure your functional dependencies include transitive functional dependencies.
+For instance, if A->BC and C->D, enter the FD for A like this: A->BCD

 # Assignment Guidelines

 ## Objectives (as seen on the Canvas project page)